Did you set up your first popup campaign, but you’re not seeing the results you expected? Are you frustrated by the conversion rate?

 When you take some time to consider these questions and the options we covered in this article, you’ll master the process and soon you’ll know exactly which popup campaign is right for each of your marketing efforts on your site.

-We hope this article helps you get more conversions on your site.
+We hope this article helps you get more conversions on your own site.
 If you’d like to get started with popups, create a free OptiMonk account now.